Barbat (lute): Iconographic evidence

 In his paper which summarized what was known about early examples of Asian harps and lutes, focusing on images and literature for his sources, Michael Nixon pointed out that one image of the barbat from Sasanian Iran (estimated origin in his paper 3rd-7th centuries A.D and 7th-8th centuries A.D. by the British Museum) resembled other images of the barbat from Sasanian and Gandharan sources.
 He said that the instrument itself resembled these and was held in the same manner.
 The instrument also resembled an image from a door-lintel bas-relief from the Gupta period in Padmavati Pawaya, India.(240-605).
 A.D.)

 The Ganharan image he points to (c.
-2nd-4th centuries A.D.) was published in Kurt Sachs' book The History of Musical Instruments in 1940.
-It shows a man holding a lute-style instrument with bottom of the rounded bowl of the instrument held to his chest, the neck of the instrument held down at a approximately 45 degree angle, and the man strumming the instrument near his chest.
+2nd-4th centuries A.D.) was published in Curt Sachs' book The History of Musical Instruments in 1940.
+It shows a man holding a lute-style instrument with bottom of the rounded bowl of the instrument held to his chest, the neck of the instrument held down at a approximately 45-degree angle, and the man strumming the instrument near his chest.

 Another image from Gandhara from an overlapping time period (100-320 A.D.) is in the collection of the Cleveland Museum of Art.
 The image shows a similarly shaped instrument, with similar bridge (the bar at the bottom of the instrument's bowl) held and strummed in the same manner.
 This image, unlike the other two mentioned, shows sound holes, an indication that this instrument had a wooden soundboard and not a skin top.

 Jean During, who wrote the 1988 Barbat article used by the Encyclopedia Iranica, cites two images of short lutes as being the oldest currently known.
 One is in Ḵaḷčayān (Uzbekistan), c.
 1st century A.D.
 The other, "at the moment the oldest evidence of the existence of the barbaṭ," was at Dal’verzin Tepe, c.
 1st century B.C.

 Another early source of lute images from Central Asia comes from East Kashkadarya, where coroplast statuettes (c.
 1st Century B.C. to 1st Century A.D.) from the Kangyui period were found, female lutenists that appear religious, depicting a female goddess playing a lute.
 The Kangyui Kingdom was in the Kazakhstan and Uzbekistan region from the 2nd century B.C. to the 4th century A.D.
 The lutes are short lutes, but the detail in the statuettes is low.
 Whether they are the same as the other short lutes in the area is not clear.